froemken/mysqlreport/Documentation/KnownProblems/Index.rst

 I have tried to add as many try-catch blocks as possible to nearly every method which was marked with @throws.
-This should prevent throwing exceptions or breaking TYPO3 while using `mysqlreport`.
+This should prevent throwing exceptions or break TYPO3 while using `mysqlreport`.
 This extension is ready for LIVE systems.
-If there is still a problem, please create an issue at GitHub.
+If there is still a problem, please create an issue at `MySQL Report at GitHub <https://github.com/froemken/mysqlreport/issues>`__

 Support of further Database Systems
 ===================================